it-vecherka/jnoid/jnoid.coffee.md

 We now need to make our objects usable outside:

-    for name, value of {Stream, Maybe, Some, None, Event, Fire, Stop}
+    for name, value of {Stream, Maybe, Just, Nothing, Event, Fire, Stop}
       Jnoid[name] = value